 • strategic work as well as mergers and acquisitions

 The Shareholders’ Nomination Committee annually evaluates the progress of the specific diversity objectives set for the Board.
-According to the latest evaluation, the objectives have been successfully achieved.

-At the end of 2022, 33% of the Board members were women.
-During 2012–2021, the share of women on the Board has varied between 20–50%.
-Sanoma has Board members with versatile business experience and backgrounds in several operating countries of the company.
-The ages of the Board members vary between 40 and 68, the average age being 58.
+At the end of 2025, 33% (2024: 25%) of the Board members were women and 67% (2024: 75%) were men.
+During 20132024, the share of women on the Board has varied between 20–50%.
+Sanoma has Board members with versatile business experience and backgrounds in several of the Company’s operating countries.
+The ages of the Board members vary between 43 and 68, the average age being 59.

 Share ownership of the Board